 Hopefully you’re showering regularly, but if you aren’t, you’re going to need to now.

-3x weekly: In the shower, rinse your hair out with the shampoo.
+Every 4 days: In the shower, rinse your hair out with the shampoo.
 (Think of it like clearing the slate, it’s important for the next step.)
 After your hair is clean, apply the ketoconazole shampoo to the top of your head.
 Keep it there for 5-7 minutes, you may feel a tingling sensation.
-We recommend listening to music, helps you keep track of time.
+We recommend listening to music to help you keep track of time.
 It’s important that you don’t do this more than 3x a week.

 That’s it, guys.
-Between Ketoconazole, Pumpkin Seed Extract, and Saw Palmetto, you’ll have a solid setup to fight your hair loss.
+Between the shampoo, the topical saw palmetto, and the iRestore Essential, you’ll have a solid setup to fight your hair loss.
 A good alternative to finasteride in the form of a topical regime.
 No pills, just rubbing your head every now and then.
 There are plenty of finasteride alternatives, it’s just a matter of finding the good ones and putting them together.
 A lot of men have had success with this routine, and we hope the same for you.

 This post was about finasteride alternatives, which are basically DHT blockers to stop your hair from falling out.
 If you’re interested in regrowth, we recommend you buy minoxidil and read our article on dermarolling for hair loss.